Christopher Oscar Peña: Career

 As a playwright, Peña has produced a large number of plays, some of which have been produced all over the United States and in the UK.
 Peña's plays include Maelstrom, Icarus Burns, Alone Above A Raging Sea, L(y)re, The Suicide Tapes and Awe/Struck.
 His work has been developed or seen in theaters in New York, Chicago and Los Angeles such as: The Public Theater, INTAR Theatre, LAByrinth Theater Company, Goodman Theatre, Theater for the New City, Son of Semele Theater and more.
 As part of the T.S.
 Eliot US/UK Exchange in 2011, Peña attended the premiere of his play However Long The Night at The Old Vic.
 In 2013, Peña's play Tiny People (or, it gets better) was a finalist for both the O'Neill Playwrights Conference and the Sundance Theatre Lab, and was selected to feature at the Crossing Borders Festival.
 His play, A Cautionary Tail premiered at The Flea Theater where every performance sold out and the production was extended twice.
 In 2014, he co-produced his first play in Chicago, with Melissa Lusk called I Wonder If Its Possible For a Love Affair To Last Forever?
 Or Things I Found On Craigslist, which premiered at the University of Illinois at Chicago.
 Peña is a recipient of the Norman Corwin Award for excellence in audio theatre.

 As a screenwriter, Peña created and is the co-star of the web series 80/20, which focuses on viewing sexuality as a spectrum.
 80/20 was selected for the 2013 New Media Film Festival and the 2015 Outfest Web Series: In With The New Out.
 The web series also won the 2013 LAWEBFEST Outstanding Achievement writing award.
-Peña is a writer for the Golden Globe nominated TV show, Jane the Virgin on The CW.
+Peña co-wrote one episode of the Golden Globe nominated TV show, Jane the Virgin, on The CW.

 Peña's works frequently focus on stories that deal with bicultural identities, sexuality, and growing up in the modern world.
 A Latino himself, Peña works closely with culturally diverse theaters like The Lark Playwright Workshop, US/UK Exchange, INTAR'S Hispanic Playwrights Lab, Diverse City Theater Company and New York Theatre Workshop, where he was named an Emerging Artist of Color Fellow.
 Through these relationships, he works to represent a variety of cultural and sexual populations in theater.
 In 2012, Peña performed at the INTAR Producing Latino Voices in English Festival; while In 2009, he won the Latino Playwrights Award from The John F. Kennedy Center for the Performing Arts for his work, Maelstrom.

 Peña's work is published by NoPassport Press and Smith and Kraus.